pforret/glennr-unifi/README.md

 ## IMPORTANT

-These scripts were **not created by me**, they were developed by [Glenn Rietveld](https://www.linkedin.com/in/glenn-rietveld-555811149) from [Ubiquiti](https://www.ui.com/).
+These scripts are/were **not created by me**, they are developed by [Glenn Rietveld](https://www.linkedin.com/in/glenn-rietveld-555811149) from [Ubiquiti](https://www.ui.com/).
 I've only created this repository to make it easier to find the scripts and track their updates.